ColumbiaSC-Tech/botty_mcbotface/README.md

 Although botty_mcbotface is not sentient, it does display a little sense of humor.

 Much inspiration drawn from snoonet's [gonzobot](https://github.com/snoonetIRC/CloudBot) for IRC.
-The main build is from lins05's [slackbot](https://github.com/lins05/slackbot), which botty_mcbotface
+The main build is from lins05's [slackbot](https://github.com/lins05/slackbot), where botty_mcbotface
-is technically a plugin for (though he himself has a multitude of plugins as well).
+is essentially a plugin it as well as a sort of wrapper for with some extra built-in features like a taskrunner, database (SQLite3). and a host of pre-written plugins to start with.

 ## installation
 *For more info on the setup for slackbot (number 2 & 3 below) you can read up [here](https://github.com/lins05/slackbot)*